SoftUni-Internal/interactive-content/EN/05-Joins-Subqueries-And-Indices/04-Summary.md

 ## In the next lesson you will learn:

-- What is UDF and where to use it
+- What UDF is and where to use it

 - Triggers and their usage

-- Stored procedure, their differences with UDF and usage
+- Stored procedure, their differences with UDF, and usage

 [/slide]